trinistr/gem-template/README.md

 ***

-This is **gem template**.

 <img src="logo.svg">

+This is **gem template** I find useful.
+It is periodically updated with new features and bug fixes.

 > [!IMPORTANT]
 > This is **not** actually a gem.
 There are released gems with similar names, but they are not related to this template in any way.

-You can press "Use this template" button at the top-right of the page to create a new gem repository for yourself.
+You can press <span style="background-color: var(--button-primary-bgColor-rest, var(--color-btn-primary-bg, #1f833d)); color: #ffffff; border-radius: 6px; padding: 3px 12px;">Use this template</span> button at the top-right ↗️ of the page to create a new gem repository for yourself.

 - After copying the template, replace "*gem-template*" with your gem name, `GemTemplate` with gem's module name, and rename "gem_template" files.
 Change username from "trinistr" to yours too!
-- Don't forget to fill **gemspec** and this **README** with your own data.
-Of course, you also *have to* change copyright notice in "*LICENSE.txt*".
+- Don't forget to fill *gemspec* and this *README* with your own data.
+Of course, you also **have to** change copyright notice in "*LICENSE.txt*".
+Maybe even change the license.
+- Make sure that [workflows](/.github/workflows) do what you want.
+Delete or change them as you see fit.
+However, removing [Zizmor workflow](/.github/workflows/zizmor.yaml) is not recommended, as it protects you against security vulnerabilities.
 - Look at rulesets to be imported into the GitHub repository (Settings > Rules > Rulesets): [Default branch protection](/.github/Default%20branch%20protection.json), [Commit protection](/.github/Commit%20protection.json) and [Tag protection](/.github/Tag%20protection.json).
 These files are not needed after configuring the repository.
-- Make sure that [workflows](/.github/workflows) do what you want.
-Delete or change them as you see fit.
-However, removing [Zizmor workflows](/.github/workflows/zizmor.yaml) is not recommended, as it protects you against security vulnerabilities.

 ## Table of contents